 St Govan's Chapel

-Pembrokeshire has some of Wale's most beautiful beaches, and there's plenty of gorgeous beaches to choose from, all along the coastline.
+Pembrokeshire has some of Wales' most beautiful beaches, and there's plenty of gorgeous beaches to choose from, all along the coastline.
 Barafundle Bay in the South of Pembrokeshire is known as one of the UK’s most beautiful beaches, with gorgeous soft sand, while Newgale and Whitehaven beaches are great for surfers.
 I would also highly recommend visiting Broadhaven beach, as this links to Bosherston Lily ponds in one direction and to St. Govan's chapel in the other direction, along the coastal path, which makes for a really great day out.
-Check out my blog on Pembrokeshire’s top 6 beaches.

 Broadhaven beach from Bosherston Lily Ponds